-The French Impressionists came from a society that was bourgeois and industrialized and for them them it was easy to accept social changes.
-Their paintings tended to depict lighter scenes of urban progress and entertainments in the city and in the countryside.
+The French Impressionists came from a society that was bourgeois and industrialized and for them, it was easy to accept social changes.
+Their paintings tended to depict lighter scenes of urban progress and entertainment in the city and in the countryside.

 The members of the Macchiaioli, on the other hand, held on to the principles of the Risorgimento, that is, strong opinions on the union of the country, national pride, the celebration of peasant culture, and the appreciation of traditional values.
 Their political beliefs colored their attitudes and the paintings reflected that.